Travel agency: Traditional travel agencies

 A traditional travel agent may work for a travel agency or work freelance.
 Many traditional agents prefer the term "travel advisor" as opposed to "travel agent" to emphasize their advice, expertise, and connections that are of great value.
 While most point-to-point travel is now booked online, traditional agents specialize in niche markets such as corporate travel, luxury travel, cruises, complicated and important trips, and specialty trips.
 Other niche markets for traditional travel agencies include travelers with disabilities, travelers over the age of 60, women traveling alone, LGBT tourism, or a particular group interested in a similar activity, such as a sport.

 Franchise travel agencies

 Helloworld Travel is an example of a franchised travel agency, giving agents access to internal systems for product and bookings.

 Online travel agencies

-A online travel agency (OTA) uses a platform business model to generate revenue.
+An online travel agency (OTA) uses a platform business model to generate revenue.
 The Expedia Group is the largest OTA globally.
-Booking Holdings is the second largest OTA.
+Booking Holdings is the second largest OTA.Research has documented that OTA dominance creates structural information asymmetry for independent hotels: OTAs observe the full decision surface of each booking while hotels receive only reservation outcomes, a dynamic that compounds over time as commission payments fund increasingly precise OTA models of hotel pricing vulnerability.

 Licensing

-In many countries, all travel agencies are required to be licensed by the International Air Transport Association (IATA).
+In many countries, travel agencies that wish to issue airline tickets directly can obtain accreditation from the International Air Transport Association (IATA).
 Many are also bonded and represented by IATA, and, for those that issue air tickets, the Air Travel Organisers' Licensing (ATOL) in the United Kingdom, and the Airlines Reporting Corporation in the United States also serve those purposes.
 ABTA – The Travel Association the Association of Canadian Travel Agencies (ACTA) The American Society of Travel Advisors (ASTA), represent travel agencies in the United Kingdom, Canada, and the United States respectively.